beldenge/Zenith/zenith-genetic-algorithm/README.md

 1. Gene - an 'atomic' piece of genetic information that can be mutated, crossed over, etc.
 2. Chromosome - essentially a collection of Genes
 3. Breeder - produces new individuals, for example when initializing the population
-4. GeneDao - produces novel Genes for use in mutation algorithms
+4. GeneDao - produces novel Genes for use in mutation operators
 5. FitnessEvaluator - Score the fitness of individuals in the population.
 This is the most critical part to get right.

 Your GeneDao needs to be injectable by Spring (e.g. annotated as @Component and included in the component scan).
 The others can be instantiated however you prefer as they will be manually set in the GeneticAlgorithmStrategy explained below.